kaxline/software-primer/src.md

 uncertainty, so if one developer is telling you it’ll be two months and another is saying they don’t know how long it will be, the second one seems unreliable and unappealing even though she is being truthful and the other one is lying.

 Once the developer gets her foot in the door, the project almost always goes over budget and over the deadline.
-While it's likely to happen, each time it does happen it's usually for unique reasons and not clearly the fault of the client or developer, although each side will blame the other.
+While it's likely to happen, each time it happens it's usually for unique reasons and not clearly the fault of the client or developer, although each side will blame the other.
 Quality developers are a necessary but not sufficient condition for success.
 Success depends more on the framing of the endeavor, the quality of communication, and the matching of expectations than it does the adherence to deadlines and milestones.

 The more experienced a client is, the less she demands from the developer in terms of timelines and budget estimates.
 The smart money has seen how the sausage is made so the it will put more weight on trust, dedication, and track record.